-In this tutorial I’m going to show you how I operate my Workflow.
-As in most Adobe products, there are many ways to do one thing to improve your photos, you can check out a Tools overview here so I’m going to show you how I work with my Workflow in Lightroom and hopefully you get something out of this.
+In this tutorial, I’m going to show you how I operate my Workflow.
+As in most Adobe products (look here), there are many ways to do one thing to improve your photos, You can check out Tools overview here.
+We do have a tutorial about reducing noise and sharpening image with Lightroom which might interest you.
+So now, I’m going to show you how I work with my Workflow in Lightroom presets and hopefully you get something out of this.

 I do this by clicking on Import – Select a Source – Other Source

 Once I have located my file, which in my case is on my Desktop already, I click on Select Folder and Click on Import

 At this stage, you can go through all your images and decide which ones you would like to keep in Lightroom and which ones you would like to discard.